 The course fully integrates English language learning and academic subject study through European ground-breaking teaching method – Content and Language Integrated Learning (CLIL), an approach for learning content through a foreign language (English), thus teaching both the subject and the language.

-Lessons integrate theory and practice, combining classroom instructions and practical workshops and experiments in the laboratories.
+Taught by qualified subject teachers and is supported by EFL (English as a Foreign Language), the lessons integrate theory and practice, combining classroom instructions and practical workshops and experiments in the laboratories.
 Students will be introduced to the principles of Theory of Knowledge, and are encouraged to think like Mathematicians, Linguists, Economists, Historians and Scientists and develop a love for their subjects.
 They will also develop IT skills, research and study skills, language skills, and learn how to deliver effective presentations, laying good foundations for successful future learning.

 In the afternoons and during the weekends students will enjoy a full structured social and leisure programme, cultural visits and trips to complement the academic programme, and to encourage social interaction in English.